People collaborating around a table — emotional and cognitive intelligence working together

 What is EQ?

-EQ (Emotional Intelligence) was popularized by Daniel Goleman's 1995 book of the same name.
-It covers five domains: self-awareness (knowing your own emotions), self-regulation (managing them), motivation (intrinsic drive), empathy (reading others' emotions), and social skills (managing relationships).
+EQ (Emotional Intelligence) was popularized in the 1990s and covers five domains: self-awareness (knowing your own emotions), self-regulation (managing them), motivation (intrinsic drive), empathy (reading others' emotions), and social skills (managing relationships).

 EQ can be measured through ability-based tests (like the MSCEIT, which tests actual emotional recognition tasks) or self-report questionnaires.
 Self-report measures are more common but less reliable.